OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 In other cases two loosely coupled resources will combine to define a deployment.
 For example, a Kubernetes Pod may reference a ConfigMap for environment variables.

-Where two loosely coupled resource must exist side by side for a deployment to operate in a predictable manner, consider an opinionated step that deploys both.
+Where two loosely coupled resources must exist side by side for a deployment to operate in a predictable manner, consider an opinionated step that deploys both.
 This will help customers fall into the pit of success.

 ## Tags and labels